 Recently, with the emergence of gyms like ChocoZap that are easy to visit, many people have started running to lose weight and stay healthy.

-When I look at people like this, I get the impression that they pay attention to their clothes and shoes, and wear nice ones, but when it comes to socks, (if I may put it rudely...), many of them don't seem to be particular about them.
+When I look at people like this, I get the impression that they pay attention to their clothes and shoes, and wear nice ones, but when it comes to socks, (if I may put it rudely...) they don't seem to be very particular about them.

 This is because socks are only seen as something that you have to wear when you put on your shoes , and people don't think there is any need to be particular about them.
-(Uniqlo and GU sell cheap socks that are easy to wear and have good designs, and recently convenience stores have also started selling socks with good cost performance, so it's not surprising that this is the case...)
+(Uniqlo and GU sell cheap socks that are easy to wear and have good designs, and recently convenience stores have also started selling socks with good value for money, so it's not surprising that this is the case.)

-However, when it comes to running and sports, the burden on your feet is several times greater than in everyday life, and if you do not take proper precautions, it can lead to injuries and other problems.
-(Blisters, calluses, and sweaty feet are also problems that can occur from socks.)
+However, when it comes to running and sports, the burden on your feet increases several times more than in everyday life, and if you do not take proper measures, it can lead to injuries and problems .
+(Blisters on the heels, calluses on the soles of the feet, and sweaty feet are also problems that can occur from socks.)

-This time, I would like to talk about the necessary functions of socks when running.
-I hope this article will be useful for those who have foot problems while running or those who are thinking about starting running.
+This time, I will talk about the necessary functions of running socks from the perspectives of both an athlete and a manufacturer.
+I hope this will be helpful for those who are suffering from foot problems while running or those who are thinking of starting running in the future.

 Absorbs water and dries quickly to prevent feet from getting sweaty

-It's not just when you're running, but when you go out in the summer and come home, your feet are sweaty and smell bad.
+Not just for running, but when you go out in the summer and come home, your feet are sweaty and have an unpleasant odor.

-The reason your feet get sweaty is because the sweat from your feet
+The reason your feet get sweaty is because sweat and moisture from your feet

 ・Water is not absorbed and remains there (low water absorbency)

-・Water is absorbed, but the moisture is not released and the humidity remains high (low quick-drying ability)
+・Water is absorbed, but the water does not evaporate or the moisture is not released, resulting in high humidity (low quick-drying or low moisture release).

 That's why.